 15. Can the kitchen accommodate special diets (e.g. peanut allergy, lactose intolerance, celiac, vegetarian etc.)

-ON: The Camp Tamarack kitchen is more than happy to accommodate dietary restrictions.
+The camp kitchen is more than happy to accommodate dietary restrictions.
 The kitchen is peanut and tree-nut free!
 Vegetarian options are available for every meal.
 Please let us know of all dietary restrictions during registration.
-The food at Camp Tamarack is excellent!
+The food during Camp Engies always gets rave reviews!

 16. Will there be time for homework?

-We know your daughter is a future leader in STEM, give her a weekend off!
+We know your daughter is a future engineering leader, give her a weekend off!

 17. Will there be time to go swimming?